3.6 Organizational Navigation and Stakeholder Alignment

 Key Takeaways

 HR decisions rarely affect only one person.
-A staffing change may affect finance, a schedule policy may affect operations, a technology rollout may affect data owners, and an employee relations issue may affect managers, witnesses, and employees.
-Organizational navigation is the ability to see these connections and move the work through the right channels.
+A staffing change touches finance; a schedule policy touches operations; a technology rollout touches data owners; an employee-relations issue touches managers, witnesses, and employees.
+Navigating the Organization — a named Leadership & Navigation sub-competency — is the ability to see these connections and move work through the right channels, working within the organization's hierarchy, processes, systems, and policies.

-The SHRM-CP exam often rewards the answer that clarifies who owns the decision before acting.
+The SHRM-CP frequently rewards the answer that clarifies who owns the decision before acting.
 HR should not promise an outcome when another leader has authority, and HR should not wait passively when coordination is needed.
-Navigation means creating enough structure for stakeholders to make a timely and informed decision.
+Navigation means creating enough structure for stakeholders to make a timely, informed decision.

 Stakeholder alignment steps

-• Separate people who decide from people who advise, approve, or are informed.
+2. Separate people who decide from those who advise, approve, or are informed (a RACI-style distinction: Responsible, Accountable, Consulted, Informed).

-• Surface constraints such as budget, policy, timing, employee impact, and risk.
+3. Surface constraints — budget, policy, timing, employee impact, risk.

 Stakeholder groupWhy HR may involve them